emolinaro/ucloud-workshop-11-12-2024/README.md

 **Key Learning Objectives:**

 - Fine-tune Llama models using the NeMo Framework.
-- Optimize models for deployment with TensorRT.
+- Optimize models for deployment with TensorRT-LLM.
 - Deploy models on Triton Inference Server for scalable and efficient inference.
 - Conduct performance profiling to evaluate deployment efficacy.